Expository Text Generation: Imitate, Retrieve, Paraphrase: Appendix

 To obtain the expository documents $\mathcal{D}$ on each dataset, we web scrape the respective websites with BeautifulSoup\footnote{\url{https://pypi.org/project/beautifulsoup4/}}.
 We could not find specific research licenses for the three datasets, but note that they are free to access and publicly available online.
 Further, we found that each dataset has been analyzed in previous NLP research papers.

 For a given expository document $\mathcal{D}$ and its topic $t$, we will now explain how we obtain the set of factual sentences $\mathcal{W}$, briefly described in \cref{sec:datasets}.
 First, we break up $\mathcal{D}$ into a set of sentences $\{y_i\}$.
 For each sentence $y_i$, we obtain the URLs of the top 5 search results using the query ``[$t$] [$y_i$]''.
 After repeating this for each sentence, we flatten the list of URLs into a unique set, and filter the URLs that contain the ground truth expository document (e.g. for the U.S. News dataset, we filter all URLs which contain the substring ``usnews'').
 We then use BeautifulSoup to obtain the text of all of the $\texttt{<p>}$ tags.
 Using the nltk sentence tokenizer\footnote{\url{https://www.nltk.org/api/nltk.tokenize.html}}, we extract all sentences and flatten them into a unique set.

 We clean sentences by keeping alpha-numeric symbols and punctuation with regex, as well as applying unidecode\footnote{\url{https://pypi.org/project/Unidecode/}} to ensure sentences contain only ASCII characters.
 All information is in English, and we studied a sample of sentences to ensure that there was no offensive language in the dataset.
-We use a regex script to filter personal information, and analyzed a large sample of corpora from each test set to ensure personal information does not exist in the dataset.
+By analyzing a sample of the dataset, we did not find any personal identifiable information (PII), but to be cautious, we use the Presidio\footnote{\url{https://microsoft.github.io/presidio/analyzer/}} analyzer provided by Microsoft and remove all sentences with detected PII (prediction score > 0.3), encompassing the following entities: ``PHONE NUMBER'', ``CRYPTO'', ``EMAIL ADDRESS'', ``IBAN CODE'', ``IP ADDRESS'', ``MEDICAL LICENSE'', ``US BANK NUMBER'', ``US DRIVER LICENSE'', ``US ITIN'', ``US PASSPORT'', ``US SSN''.
 In Table \ref{appendix:data}, we display summary statistics of each dataset after this process.